Tankske/courseraGettingAndCleaning/Codeboek.md

 ##Overview of work performed

+The sequence of the steps have been altered a little bit as this made it easier to prep the tidy dataset.
 The following steps have been performed to create the tidy dataset:
 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.
 3. Use descriptive activity names to name the activities in the data set
 4. Appropriately label the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ---

 ##Detailed work performed

 ###1.
 Merge the training and the test sets to create one data set.
-The following files have been uploaded and merged:
-- 'train/X_train.txt': Training set.
-- 'train/y_train.txt': Training labels.
-	=> Both files have been uploaded and joined together in order to link the labels to the data set.
-The result was stored in the variable 'LabeledTrainingSet'.
-- 'test/X_test.txt': Test set.
-- 'test/y_test.txt': Test labels.
-	=> Both files have been uploaded and joined together in order to link the labels to the data set.
-The result was stored in the variable 'LabeledTestSet'.

-Both the variable 'LabeledTrainingSet' and 'LabeledTestSet' are then merged together to have all data available in one data set.
+Prepare the trainDataSet by uploading:
+1. The data set and add the variablenames
+2. subject & labels and adding them to the data set
+=> result is trainDataSet with names for all variables including the subjects & labels.

+Prepare the testDataSet by uploading:
+1. The data set and add the variablenames
+2. Subject & activityId (labels) and adding them to the data set => result is testDataSet with names for all variables including the subjects & labels.

+Union the trainDataSet with testDataSet into the data.frame mergedDataSet

 ###2.
+Replace the activity id's with activity labels
+1. Upload the activity labels and give the variables
+2. Merge the fullDataSet with the activity labels
+=> fullDataSet containing the labels of the activities

+###3.
 Extract only the measurements on the mean and standard deviation for each measurement.
-Upload the file 'features.txt' into the data.frame features Filter out all the variables containing '-mean' or '-std' in a subset data.frame called filteredFeatures. eg.
+The purpose is to filter out all the variables containing '-mean' or '-std' in a subset data.frame called filteredFeatures. eg.
 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y